escodb/mc2/README.md

 ### Paths and values

-In VaultDB, the keys of the store are _paths_, analogous to filesystem paths, and the values are either _documents_ (the primary content being stored by the system) or _directories_ (lists of items that exist under a certain directory path).
+In EscoDB, the keys of the store are _paths_, analogous to filesystem paths, and the values are either _documents_ (the primary content being stored by the system) or _directories_ (lists of items that exist under a certain directory path).
 A consistency requirement is that for any document that exists, its path must be fully represented by links in its parent directories.